ddc-java/sliding-tiles-obsolete/docs/index.md

 _Sliding Tiles_ was written by Nick Bennett, with Chris Hughes and Steven Z&uacute;&ntilde;iga.

-Copyright 2020 Deep Dive Coding/CNM Ingenuity, Inc.
+&copy; 2020 CNM Ingenuity, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.